Harsh-1711/Survey-System-in-Java/README.md

-# Survey-System-in-C-
+# Survey-System-in-Java-
-A simple desktop based application made with C#
+A simple desktop based application made with Java